Armael/papiers/README.md

 - Add documents to the database: `papiers -a ~/Papers/interesting_paper.pdf`
 - Make queries to the database: `papiers keyword1 keyword2`
+- Type `papiers --help` to see the other possibilities

 A query is more or less simply a list of keywords, that are searched through the documents informations, like the title, authors, sources and tags.